 - Weakness or numbness in the arms or legs

-What are the main causes of head injuries?
+What causes ahead injuries?

 DIAGNOSIS & TESTS

-Sometimes, tests that take pictures of the brain, such as a computerized tomography (CT) or a magnetic resonance imaging (MRI) scan, are needed to find out more about possible damage.
+Sometimes, tests that take pictures of the brain, such as a computerized tomography (CT) or a magnetic resonance imaging (MRI) scan are needed to find out more about possible damage.

 Can a head injury be prevented or avoided?